Thebaine: Research

+Thebaine has been produced by genetically modified E. coli.

+Metabolism in the opium poppy

+In Papaver somniferum, there are two possible pathways to morphine from thebaine.
+These differ according to which methyl group in thebaine is first to be removed in an oxidation reaction.

+Via neopinone

+If the enol ether in thebaine is converted to a ketone by thebaine 6-O-demethylase, a methyl group leaves as formaldehyde, with the oxidation driven by molecular oxygen activated as a ferryl group Fe(IV)=O.

+The alkaloid product of the reaction, neopinone, can spontaneously isomerise to the next intermediate, codeinone, in the pathway to morphine via codeine but this step is catalysed in opium poppy by the enzyme neopinone isomerase (NISO).

+Via oripavine

+The alternative sequence to morphine begins when the enzyme codeine 3-O-demethylase removes the methyl group from the phenolic oxygen, giving oripavine.
+Further transformations convert this to morphinone and finally morphine.

+As controlled drug

 Thebaine is controlled under international law, is listed as a Class A drug under the Misuse of Drugs Act 1971 in the United Kingdom, is controlled as an analog of a Schedule II drug per the Analog Act in the United States, and is controlled with its derivatives and salts, as a Schedule I substance of the Controlled Drugs and Substances Act in Canada.
 The 2013 US Drug Enforcement Administration (DEA) aggregate manufacturing quota for thebaine (ACSCN 9333) was unchanged from the previous year at 145 metric tons.

-This alkaloid is biosynthetically related to salutaridine, oripavine, morphine and reticuline.
+Global production

-In 2012, 146,000 kilograms of thebaine were produced.
+In 2012, 158,000 kilograms of thebaine were produced.
 In 2013, Australia was the main producer of poppy straw rich in thebaine, followed by Spain and then France.
-By 2017, worldwide thebaine production dropped to 2,008 kg.
+By 2017, worldwide thebaine production dropped to 142,400 kg.
 Together, those three countries accounted for about 99 per cent of global production of such poppy straw.
 The seed capsules of Papaver bracteatum are the primary source of thebaine, with the stem additionally yielding a significant amount.

+Although thebaine is not used therapeutically, it is a starting material for industrial productions of pharmaceutical drugs including hydrocodone, hydromorphone, oxycodone, oxymorphone, nalbuphine, naloxone, naltrexone, buprenorphine, butorphanol and etorphine.

+Adverse effects

 The Canberra Times of 16 November 2022 reported that four batches of Hoyts brand poppy seeds were being recalled due to unusually high levels of thebaine, and that at least twelve people in New South Wales had required medical attention after ingesting them.
 As of 15 November 2022, Food Standards Australia New Zealand (FSANZ) is coordinating a national recall of a number of poppy seed products due to the potential presence of thebaine.